uapi-group/kernel-features/README.md

 # Kernel Features 🤞 🎁 🙏

+This is a list of kernel features that would be useful to have.
+The items on the list are strictly ideas.
+It is especially important to not take the items on this list as being implementation requests.
+Some of the ideas on this list are rather rough and unrefined.
+They serve as entry points for exploring the associated problem space.

 * Ability to unmount obstructed mounts.
 (This means: you have a stack of mounts on the very same inode, and you want to remove a mount in the middle.
 Right now, you can only remove the topmost mount.)